 Colorado State Grant

 The Colorado General Assembly is the source of state-funded student financial assistance for both the Colorado Student Grant (CSG) and Colorado Graduate Grant funds.
-CSG are awarded to undergraduate students who have not yet received a bachelor's degree and who are Colorado residents for tuition purposes.
-Graduate Grant funds are available to graduate level students who have demonstrated need on the FAFSA.
+CSG are awarded to undergraduate students who have not yet received a bachelor's degree, who are Colorado residents and are meeting CSM's satisfactory academic progress policy.
+Awards are based on the expected family contribution (EFC) determined through the FAFSA.
+There is no additional application required for review.
+Graduate Grant funds are available to graduate level students who are Colorado residents and who have demonstrated need on the FAFSA.

 A CSM Grant is funded by institutional funds awarded to undergraduate students who have not yet received a bachelor's degree and who are U.S. citizens or eligible noncitizens.